shopware/shopware/src/Docs/Resources/current/4-how-to/650-decorate-administration-js-service.md

 ```

 For now this service class is not available in the injection container.
-To fix this, a new script is placed at `<administration root>/init/joke-service.init.js` and imported from the `main.js`:
+To fix this, a new script is placed at `<administration root>/init/joke-service.init.js` and imported in the `main.js` file of our plugin:

 ```javascript
 import JokeService from '../service/joke.service.js';